 I would resist the temptation to buy good reviews or get help putting up fake reviews.
 First, it’s so common now that many power review site users only trust reviews from people they know, and second, remember that bad reviews help you get better.
 Data suggests only a small percentage of dissatisfied customers complain.
 Dissatisfied customers who DO complain are giving you vital information to make your products and services better for everyone, which really helps your business grow.

 According to an article on Forbes, local marketing is evolving and small businesses need to work smarter to make their businesses grow.
 Here are some trends in local marketing:

 Don’t ignore online local marketing

 If you ignore online local marketing, you’re fighting a losing battle for survival.
-Not only has online marketing replaced the phone book and yellow pages, but consumers increasingly ask their social networking connects for recommendations before buying.
-Thus, online local marketing not only helps you gain visibility, your performance with existing customers impacts your ability to garner future sales.
+Not only has online marketing replaced the phone book and yellow pages, but consumers increasingly ask their social networking connections for recommendations before buying.
+Thus, online local marketing not only helps you gain visibility, but your performance with existing customers also impacts your ability to garner future sales.

 SEO is more complex